FortinetCloudCSE/k8s-101-workshop/content/02Hugo/2_Task1.md

 weight: 1
 ---

+Objective: Pick a right kubernetes to install also show you how easy to use kubernetes to scale your application.

+## Choose your kubernetes

 Although Cloud-Managed Kubernetes becoming the popular choice for enteprise to use in production network, But Self Managed Kubernetes  give users full control over their Kubernetes environments.
 Choosing the right method to install Self Managed Kubernetes can vary significantly based on the intended use case, from development and testing environments to production deployments.
 Here's a short description of different ways to install Kubernetes, tailored to specific needs:

-## Choose your kubernetes
 ### For Development and Testing
 - Minikube: